 Next, you will need to gather the required documentation, which typically includes a valid passport, proof of income, bank statements, and a credit report.

-Once you have chosen a lender and gathered the necessary documentation, you can submit your mortgage application.
-This typically involves providing personal information, employment details, and information about the property you wish to purchase.
+Once you have chosen a lender and gathered the necessary documentation, you can proceed to submit your mortgage application.
+Subsequently, this process typically involves providing personal information, employment details, and information about the property you wish to purchase.

 If your application is approved, the lender will provide you with a mortgage offer that outlines the terms and conditions of the loan, including the interest rate, repayment schedule, and any fees or charges.